Menu

 Dedication

-Elder David A. Bednar of the Quorum of the Twelve Apostles will dedicate the Alabang Philippines Temple on Jan.
+Elder David A. Bednar of the Quorum of the Twelve Apostles dedicated the Alabang Philippines Temple on Jan.
 18, 2026, during a single session.

 The Alabang Philippines Temple was announced April 2, 2017, by Church President Thomas S. Monson.
 The groundbreaking and site dedication for this house of the Lord were held on June 4, 2020, and presided over by Elder Evan A. Schmutz, Philippines Area president.

 After a public open house from Nov.
 21 to Dec.
-13, 2025, the Alabang Philippines Temple will be dedicated Jan.
+13, 2025, the Alabang Philippines Temple was dedicated Jan.
 18, 2026, by Elder David A. Bednar of the Quorum of the Twelve Apostles.

 Architecture and Design of the Alabang Philippines Temple